ashleychontos/pySYD/docs/usage/cli/help.rst

                            numax (typically between 1-4) **developer use only** --sp float, --smoothps float
-                           Box filter width [in muHz] of PS for ACF --method str          Method to use to determine dnu, ~[M, A, D] **developer use only** --peak int, --peaks int, --npeaks int
+                           Box filter width [in muHz] of PS for ACF --peak int, --peaks int, --npeaks int
                            Number of peaks to fit in the ACF --thresh float, --threshold float
                            Fractional value of FWHM to use for ACF --dnu [value [value ...]]
-                           Brute force method to provide value for dnu --method method       Method to use to determine dnu, ~[M, A, D] --peak n, --peaks n, --npeaks n
+                           Brute force method to provide value for dnu --peak n, --peaks n, --npeaks n
-                           Number of peaks to fit in the ACF --sp value, --smoothps value
+                           Number of peaks to fit in the ACF
-                           Box filter width [in muHz] of PS for ACF --thresh value, --threshold value
-                           Fractional value of FWHM to use for ACF

 **Glossary terms:** :term:`--ew<--ew, --exwidth>`, :term:`--exwidth<--ew, --exwidth>`, :term:`-g<-g, --globe, --global>`,